The following issues are still outstanding in the Junos Space Network Management Platform Release 18.3R1.

 For the most complete and latest information about known defects Junos Space Network Management Platform defects, use the Juniper Networks online Junos Problem Report Search application.

-Support for RFC compliant devices is not available in Junos Space platform.
-RFC compliant devices cannot be discovered or managed from the Junos Space platform.
+Junos Space Platform does not support RFC-compliant devices.
+As a result, RFC-compliant devices cannot be discovered or managed from the Junos Space Platform.
 [PR 1382580]

 You cannot select NAT and ww Junos OS devices as arbiter devices to detect failure at a site during disaster recovery in Junos Space Platform.
 [PR 1362305]